norgrai/wayuunaiki/README.md

 ## Dataset
 The data used in this work was exactly processed as described in the paper and can be found in the according directory Dataset.

+## Segmentation
+The data used in this work was exactly processed as described in the paper and can be found in the according directory Dataset.

+## Embeddings
+The data used in this work was exactly processed as described in the paper and can be found in the according directory Dataset.

+## Factors
+The data used in this work was exactly processed as described in the paper and can be found in the according directory Dataset.